Climate Change Strategy

 Disclosures in accordance with the TCFD recommendations

-The Mizuno Group has reviewed the current status of climate-related risks and opportunities based on the framework provided by the Task Force on Climate-Related Financial Disclosures (TCFD), which was established by the Financial Stability Board (FSB) at the request of the G20.
+The Mizuno Group conducted an assessment of climate-related risks and opportunities based on the framework established by the Task Force on Climate-related Financial Disclosures (TCFD), which was created by the Financial Stability Board (FSB) at the request of the G20.

-In addition, we declared its support for the TCFD recommendations in March 2022.
-Subsequently, we have disclosed related information in accordance with the TCFD recommendations.
-We will further enhance its governance related to climate change and develop and formulate strategies based on the analysis of risks and opportunities in our business to further increase the transparency of our disclosures.
+In March 2022, we expressed our support for the TCFD recommendations and have since disclosed related information accordingly.
+Moving forward, we will further strengthen our governance related to climate change and develop strategies based on a thorough analysis of climate-related risks and opportunities in our business, with a continued commitment to enhancing the transparency of our disclosures.

-The Mizuno Group has a system whereby the Sustainability Operations Council (internal name: MIZUNO CREW21* Council), chaired by the executive officer in charge of human resources and general affairs, meets four times a year in principle to discuss matters related to climate change.
-The discussion details are reported together with the current progress of sustainability activities to the Board of Directors, which thus oversees climate change-related matters.
+The Mizuno Group has established a structure in which the Sustainability Operations Council (Internal name: MIZUNO CREW21 Council), chaired by the Executive Officer in charge of Human Resources and General Affairs, meets in principle four times a year to discuss matters related to climate change.
+The contents of these discussions, along with the progress of sustainability activities, are reported to the Board of Directors, which supervises these efforts.

 * “CREW21” represents Mizunoʼs hope that, as members of the “crew of the spaceship earth,” all of us will play a role in conserving resources and the environment.

-The scopes of responsibility for the executive officer in charge of climate-related issues, the Sustainability Operations Council and the CREW21 Environment Committee are defined by the Board of Directors.
-The Board of Directors receives reports from the Sustainability Operations Council, which meets four times a year in principle, and the CREW21 Environment Committee, which meets six times a year in principle, on the status of the Group-wide promotion of efforts to address climate-related issues, environmental management (including the management of GHG emissions), information disclosure, and investor relations.
+The responsibilities of the executive officer in charge of climate-related matters, the Sustainability Operations Council, and the CREW21 Environment Committee are defined by the Board of Directors.
+The Board receives regular reports from both bodies—held in principle four times and six times a year, respectively—on the status of company-wide climate initiatives, environmental management (including greenhouse gas emissions), information disclosure, and investor engagement.

-The Sustainability Operations Council (internal name: MIZUNO CREW21 main committee) is chaired by the executive officer in charge of human resources and general affairs, and is composed of a diverse range of members, including the executive officers responsible for product development, comprehensive planning, and finance & legal affairs, as well as heads of closely related departments such as the legal and quality assurance offices.
+The Sustainability Operations Council is chaired by the executive officer in charge of human resources and general affairs, and is composed of a diverse range of members, including the executive officers responsible for product development, comprehensive planning, and finance & legal affairs, as well as heads of closely related departments such as the legal and quality assurance offices.

 The Sustainability Operations Council leads discussions on Mizuno's sustainability strategy, formulates specific action plans, and sets goals.
 Important issues identified by the council are presented to the Board of Directors, and upon their resolution, are implemented across all departments and locations within the Group.